GRADUATE STUDENT RESOURCES

 Dropping a Class

-Refer to the Semester Calendar & Exam Schedules for registration dates to Drop courses.
-You Drop a class when you remove it from your schedule.
+Refer to the semester calendar and exam schedules page for registration dates to drop courses.
+You drop a class when you remove it from your schedule.
 A dropped class does not appear on your transcript.
 Late registration is the last time period for dropping a class.
 After the last day of late registration, only withdrawals are allowed.
 Students can withdraw themselves up to the mid-point of the semester.

 Remember, to be certified as a full-time student, you must carry a minimum of 12 semester hours.